walmartlabs/shared-deps/README.md

 `dependencies.edn` contains a single map: from dependency set id to a vector of dependencies for that dependency set.

+More than just coordinating artifact versions is the challenge of maintaining the nest of exclusion rules that can occur when trying to mix and match various third party dependencies and their individual transitive dependencies.
+Having a DRY solution here keeps the project.clj files very concise and readable.

 ## Example